Public Engagement now closed

 It is expected that a draft plan will be completed in the fall, at which time it will be available for public comment.
-The City is hoping to have the final report completed for Council adoption in October.
 The final reports prepared by Jane of All Trades Consulting will help inform the next OCP review, expected to begin in late 2017/early 2018.

 Reports (by order of year completed):

 - Chadburn Lake Park Management Plan (proposed final version, 2016)